 - Fry scallion, ginger, and garlic on high flames until aromas come out.

-- Pour starch soup on top of tofu and shredded scallions.
+- Pour starch soup on top of tofu and garnish with shredded scallions.

 This is a clip of Chef Bi Kejiang competing during the 2011 International Chinese Culinary Competition in Times Square.
 Five mobile kitchens were custom built specifically to accommodate Chinese cooking requirements.